Sublime cycling on near deserted roads with idyllic warm sunny weather

 25km & 500m ascent (optional)

-Explore the local coves and beaches by foot or just relax by the hotel
+Explore the local coves and beaches by foot or just relax

 Optional ride to Piana with opportunity to take a short hike to view Les